 My friend, Serina, and I chatted as the night wore on; she mentioned the Happy Hours she often attended with her mother and my mother.
 “I was never invited to those.”
 Silence.
 She also mentioned a trip to Las Vegas.
 Nope, not invited to that either.
 Here began the sinking, the reminder that my mother is unkind, exclusive, that normal mothers take their daughters to lunches and pedicures and movies and mother-daughter trips.
 My mother does these things, but with other women’s daughters.
 This is why, for me, even the slightest contact, as slight as two strangers not speaking at a mutual friend’s party, is too much.

 Women at the birthday party mentioned last month’s Halloween post .
 Serina had her own story about that creepy house—a barn that was always unseasonably cold and a cement hole in the floor we played in.
 And then my mother chimed in, “You know, the previous owner had committed suicide there.
 The realtor told us.”
 Now, therein lies the conundrum with a narcissistic mother.
 That bit of unfortunate information made sense, given the house and its ambiance, but also for a moment, her salacious morsel made her the center of attention at a party.
 And so it goes with narcissists; the story likely isn’t true.

 If I had to break my “No Contact” rule for a few hours, this happy party with Dr. Ishaq and his family was a good reason to do it.
-But the price I paid was leaving the party in a state of uncertainty and sadness and that wobbly, abandoned, motherless feeling, that child-of-a-narcissist feeling.
-God has made me for better things.
+But the price I paid was leaving the party in a state of uncertainty and sadness, with that wobbly, abandoned, motherless feeling, that child-of-a-narcissist feeling.
+God has made us for better things.